 In the case of corrective jaw surgery, the aim is to give a balanced appearance of your lower face.
 This corrective alignment will thus improve a lot many things like chewing, swallowing, breathing, and other functionalities of teeth.
 The surgery has another health benefit like improved sleep.

 Following your surgery and throughout the post-operative recovery period, especially if your jaw is wired shut, you could lose as much as 10 percent of your body weight.

 After the jaw surgery, you will need to follow a liquid or pureed diet until your jaw has healed.
 This usually takes about 4 to 6 weeks.

-Corrective jaw surgery is generally performed entirely inside the mouth, therefore, no external scars are produced other than a very small, less than ½ inch neck incision is required for placement of jaw screws to stabilise bone fragments.
+Corrective jaw surgery is generally performed entirely inside the mouth, therefore, no external scars are produced other than a very small, less than ½-inch neck incision is required for placement of jaw screws to stabilize bone fragments.

 Reasons to perform maxillofacial surgery include:

 - Correcting congenital abnormalities such as cleft lip and palate.

 - Diagnosing and treating cysts, tumors, cancer, and other growths in your head and neck.

 - Treating facial trauma (injury), such as facial fractures or damaged maxillofacial tissue.

 Maxillofacial surgery also known as Orthognathic surgery is very safe with the best surgical and anaesthetic practices.
 However, there may be a few complications that need to be understood by the patient.
 These surgeries may result in blood loss, thus blood transfusion is sometimes required.